wikid24/ffxiv_mmd_tools_helper/documentation/README.md

 ![image](https://github.com/wikid24/ffxiv_mmd_tools_helper/assets/19479648/32b0dc6e-4e5b-4232-9e3c-4e44eefc9210)

+To be applied to any/all skin materials.
+You will know if this is the right material if the original material name contains a 'b' in between the race/gender ID 'c1101' and the material type ID '0001' such as 'c1101**b**0001'

 The default skin textures are [included in this addon](https://github.com/wikid24/ffxiv_mmd_tools_helper/tree/master/ffxiv_mmd_tools_helper/assets/ffxiv_skin), and will be automatically applied to your FFXIV model.

 The skin type is detected depending on your race, tribe and gender.
 These details are from the [Face mesh upon .fbx import and storing the details it in the armature's custom properties data](https://github.com/wikid24/ffxiv_mmd_tools_helper/tree/master/documentation#import-ffxiv-fbx-file).

-Upon loading this shader, the color are pulled from the armature's custom properties as well-- These are defaulted to _white_ but will be overridden by [applying a .chara file to a model](https://github.com/wikid24/ffxiv_mmd_tools_helper/tree/master/documentation#anamnesis-chara-file-apply-to-model)

 **Properties:**
 - Skin Color
 - Mix: _For Hrothgar Only_.
 Determines how much of the fur pattern is visible.
 - Fur Pattern Color: _For Hrothgar Only_.
+- Subsurface Scattering
+- Specular Mix
 - Diffuse _d texture: Will automatically apply based on race/tribe/gender.
 NOTE: TexTools often exports the wrong Au Ra dark scales (Xaela I think?), you might need to replace the diffuse texture manually.
 - Multi _s texture:
     - 'skin_m' for all races _except for Au Ra and Hrothgar_.